Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Interference with Performance of Assigned Duties

-The determination of whether or not and to what allowable extent a given outside activity of a faculty or academic staff member interferes with the performance of assigned duties is the responsibility of the person's department chairman or appropriate supervisor, who is expected to apply sound professional judgment based upon standard practice in the particular field or discipline.
+The determination of whether or not and to what allowable extent a given outside activity of a faculty member interferes with the performance of assigned duties is the responsibility of the person's department chair or appropriate supervisor, who is expected to apply sound professional judgment based upon standard practice in the particular field or discipline.
 This determination is made pursuant to the following general provisions of Florida law and University Policy:

 1. No employee shall solicit or accept anything of value that would be influential to the performance of assigned duties or that is based upon an understanding that the official action or judgment of the employee would thereby be influenced.
 (Chapter 112.313(2), F.S.)

-2. o employee shall have an employment or contractual relationship that will create a continuing or frequently recurring conflict between that employee's private interests and the performance of assigned duties.
-However this shall not prohibit an employee from having an occupation when that occupation by a person holding such public employment is required by law.
+2. No employee shall have an employment or contractual relationship that will create a continuing or frequently recurring conflict between that employee's private interests and the performance of assigned duties.
+However, this shall not prohibit an employee from having an occupation when that occupation by a person holding such public employment is required by law.
 (Chapter 112.313(7), F.S.)

 3. In determining the allowable extent to which a teaching faculty member's classroom teaching assignment may be modified by rearranging schedules or providing substitute instructors to accommodate approved outside activities, the approving authority shall take into account not only the standard practice in the field or discipline but also the extent to which the outside activity benefits the program, the institution, and the faculty member as discussed in Section I above.

-4. Any outside activity that involves both an employee and the employee's supervisor in a relationship, such as business relationships, which affects the ability of the supervisor to perform normal supervisory duties relative to that employee is prohibited.
+4. Any outside activity that involves both an employee and the employee's supervisor in a relationship, such as a business relationship, which affects the ability of the supervisor to perform normal supervisory duties relative to that employee is prohibited.

 Use of University Facilities in Outside Activities